lammps/lammps/doc/src/labelmap.rst

 helpful in a variety of situations.
 For example, type labels can make various inputs more readable and compatible with other inputs (data files, molecule templates, etc.), particularly if your model's force field uses alphanumeric atom types.
-Type label maps can also be defined by :doc:`data files <read_data>` using the relevant Type Label sections.
+The default type label map can also be defined by :doc:`data files <read_data>` using the relevant Type Label sections.

 .. note::